 - Throw away any drained water collected on the saucer.

-- Check the top few inches of soil whether it has dried out before watering again.
+- Check the top half inch of soil for dryness before watering again.

-- Avoid too soggy soil.
-Check the surface for dark brown soil as opposed to light-grey soil.
+- Inspect the surface for dark brown soil as opposed to light-grey color.

 - Cut back on watering to once every fortnight in fall and winter and limit the water to 1 liter.

 - Avoid using too hold or cold water when watering.
 Schefflera plant prefers room temperature water (68°F).

 High indoor humidity keeps the plant parts and soil moist.
 Thus, a lack of moisture in the air may cause yellowing leaves.